Transpersonal Therapist Gainesville FL

 Are you looking for a counselor or therapist who can help you make space for all of who you are, and support you in living the unique blend of body, heart, mind, and essence that you are?

-Contact Dr. Charles Martin or schedule an appointment if you are interested in counseling and therapy that has room for your whole self – and for transpersonal topics, experiences, and practices.
+Contact Dr. Charles Martin or schedule an appointment if you are interested in counseling and therapy that has room for your whole self.